Putin aide: Russia impatient for improved dialogue with US

-WASHINGTON: A Russian government spokesman expressed impatience on Sunday that bilateral relations with the United States have not improved more quickly since US President Donald Trump took office.
+WASHINGTON, D.C.: A Russian government spokesman expressed impatience Sunday (Monday in Manila) that bilateral relations with the United States have not improved more quickly since US President Donald Trump took office.

 Kremlin spokesman Dmitri Peskov said his country’s government is eager for improved US-Russian relations, calling it “unpardonable not to be in dialogue,” as Moscow presses the new US leader to make good on vows to improve ties.